 - Teaching and Learning

-I have held the role of Head of Department at Upper Batley High School since Sept 2012.
-I was Teaching and Learning Manger for English at Birkdale High School from Sept 2009 to July 2012.
+I held the role of Head of Department at Upper Batley High School since Sept 2012 to June 2018.
+I was Teaching and Learning Manager for English at Birkdale High School from Sept 2009 to July 2012.

 Current role and responsibilities:

 I am currently a teacher of English at Upper Batley High School.
 My main responsibilities are to raise standards of pupil attainment and achievement within the English curriculum and to monitor and support pupil progress in English across the whole department area.
 I am also responsible for leading, managing and developing the English curriculum and ensuring the provision of an appropriately broad, balanced, relevant and differentiated English curriculum for all learners.
 In addition to my own teaching responsibilities, I develop and enhance the teaching practice of others and manage and deploy teaching and support staff and financial and physical resources in order to support the department action plan and SEF.

 In order to improve teaching and learning across my school, I was assigned as a LILT (Leader in Teaching and Learning), where I led a cross-curricular group of staff to plan and deliver a whole-school presentation on effective plenaries as part of the school’s NUT (Never Underestimate Teachers) whole-school project.
 I coached the group to pioneer and promote the use of traffic light cards in student planners to create effective mini-plenaries involving self- and peer assessment within lessons.
 As part of the same project, I later led a different group of staff to plan and deliver a whole-school presentation on Thinking Tools in order to challenge and improve the outcomes of pupils, particularly the most able.
 In addition, I have led whole school CPD on Setting Effective and Differentiated Progress Measures and Developing Writing Across the School.